PrincetonUniversity/hpc_beginning_workshop/07a_installing_software/README.md

 ## Vectorization

-Modern CPUs can perform more than one operation per cycle in vector execution units.
+Modern CPUs can perform more than one operation per cycle using vector execution units.
 A common example is elementwise vector addition.
-[Vectorized code](https://en.wikipedia.org/wiki/Automatic_vectorization) generated for one processor will not run on (older) processors that do not support those instructions.
-Such an attempt will produce an `illegal instruction` error.
+[Vectorized code](https://en.wikipedia.org/wiki/Automatic_vectorization) generated for one processor will not run on another processor unless it supports those instructions.
+Such an attempt will produce an `illegal instruction` error if the instructions are not supported.

 ### TigerCPU vs. TigerGPU